Mart189/ReportRE/README.md

 - The paper itself in both LaTeX and PDF format
 - The graphs used and their Stata files
 - Drafts and outlines

-This repository may seem overkill for a simple work, but I find it an enjoyable addition to this learning experience (: